On blaming the media for 'what happened'

 The problem with Clinton’s claim is the way she frames it.
 Comey’s “unprecedented intervention in our election” was the result of Clinton’s unprecedented (for a presidential candidate) commission of actions that amounted to a violation of the Espionage Act, construed literally.
 Comey declined to prosecute not because the elements of the crime were absent but because of his view of how decisions about whether to prosecute under the Espionage Act have been made in the past and, almost certainly, because of his great reluctance to prosecute the presidential candidate of a major political party.

-The FiveThirtyEight folks ignores the question of how significant Clinton’s email misconduct was.
-They also rejects the idea that Clinton has failed to take appropriate responsibility for her defeat.
+The FiveThirtyEight folks ignore the question of how significant Clinton’s email misconduct was.
+They also reject the idea that Clinton has failed to take appropriate responsibility for her defeat.
 Yet, her characterization of Comey’s behavior amounts to a ducking of responsibility.
 Comey violated no precedent because there is no FBI precedent for dealing with a presidential candidate who has placed herself in legal jeopardy, much less legal jeopardy under the Espionage Age.

 Fourth, FiveThirtyEight agrees that Clinton lost because, as she puts it, “a political press that told voters that my emails were the most important story.”
 Indeed, one of the panelists says that certain mainstream outlets should admit that they “f****d up” their coverage of the email story, just as FiveThirty admits when it makes a bad prediction.
 Yet there is no sensible analogy between erroneous political predictions and editorial judgments about what news stories to cover.